AnaG0307/favbooks-v3/README.md

 #### **Remaining Bugs**

-The only remaining bug detected is on the padding top of the 'main' section, which inlcudes all the content the site offers.
+The only remaining bug detected is on the padding top of the 'main' section, which includes all the content the site offers.
 Due to the different screen sizes, the very top of the 'div' hides behind the navigation bar (only the title in most part of the occasions) and it only happens for desktop size screens.
 The issue is been addressed by creating a new class and adding the extra top padding necessary for each screen type.
 This works well but for some reason, from time to time (so not always or in a consistent way), the title hides behind the navigation bar.
 I have modified the padding top size numerous times but now and then it occurs, but when loading the page again it disappears.

 No more bugs have been found.